 - Adjust health plan out-of-pocket maximums to ensure combined prescription drug plan and health plan out-of-pocket maximums do not exceed PPACA-established maximums.

 - Provide a uniform explanation of coverage, a Summary of Benefits and Coverage (SBC), for all University health plans.
-The SBCs, which are updated annually, are posted on the Health Plan Comparisons page of this website.
+The SBCs, are updated annually.

 - Report the value of health care benefits annually on employee W-2 forms